History of India: Maurya Empire

 Bindusara was succeeded by Ashoka, whose reign lasted until his death in about 232 BCE.
 His campaign against the Kalingans in about 260 BCE, though successful, led to immense loss of life and misery.
 This led Ashoka to shun violence, and subsequently to embrace Buddhism.
 The empire began to decline after his death and the last Mauryan ruler, Brihadratha, was assassinated by Pushyamitra Shunga to establish the Shunga Empire.

 Under Chandragupta Maurya and his successors, internal and external trade, agriculture, and economic activities all thrived and expanded across India thanks to the creation of a single efficient system of finance, administration, and security.
-The Mauryans built the Grand Trunk Road, one of Asia's oldest and longest major roads connecting the Indian subcontinent with Central Asia.
+The Mauryans built the precursor of the modern Grand Trunk Road, one of Asia's oldest and longest major roads connecting the Indian subcontinent with Central Asia.
 After the Kalinga War, the Empire experienced nearly half a century of peace and security under Ashoka.
 Mauryan India also enjoyed an era of social harmony, religious transformation, and expansion of scientific knowledge.
 Chandragupta Maurya's embrace of Jainism increased social and religious renewal and reform across his society, while Ashoka's embrace of Buddhism has been said to have been the foundation of the reign of social and political peace and non-violence across India.
 Ashoka sponsored Buddhist missions across the Indo-Mediterranean, into Sri Lanka, Southeast Asia, West Asia, North Africa, and Mediterranean Europe.

-The Arthashastra written by Chanakya and the Edicts of Ashoka are the primary written records of the Mauryan times.
+The Arthashastra and the Edicts of Ashoka are the primary written records of the Mauryan times.
 Archaeologically, this period falls in the era of Northern Black Polished Ware.
-The Mauryan Empire was based on a modern and efficient economy and society in which the sale of merchandise was closely regulated by the government.
+The Mauryan Empire had a highly organised administrative system, with considerable state involvement in economic activities and the regulation of trade.
 Although there was no banking in the Mauryan society, usury was customary.
 A significant amount of written records on slavery are found, suggesting a prevalence thereof.
 During this period, a high-quality steel called Wootz steel was developed in south India and was later exported to China and Arabia.